The top 6 skincare ingredients to avoid during cancer treatment

-Cancer treatments that can cause skin problems include:
+There are several cancer treatments that can cause skin problems, including:

 If you have experienced any skin changes you may have noticed that your usual skincare products are not working or may be making things worse.
 This is because some ingredients can cause side effects to sensitive skin, especially with products with hundreds of ingredients, which may not be natural.